shanemcandrewai/aten-min/README.md

 2. Install the [PyTorch prerequisites](https://github.com/pytorch/pytorch/tree/1.6#from-source)

+## Usage
-## Generate the project buildsystem and redirect output to file
+### Clean, preprocess, generate the project buildsystem and redirect output to file

-### Option RESET
+    rm -rf build && cmake -S . -B build > cm_out.txt 2>&1

+#### Cmake option RESET

 This restores and cleans the PyTorch source working tree from index without using standard ignore rules.
 Next it changes some of the CMake scripts to allow building as a suddirectory.
 This can be disabled by passing the option -D RESET=0.

-## Clean, preprocess, generate the project buildsystem and redirect output to file

-    rm -rf build && cmake -S . -B build > cm_out.txt 2>&1

-## Build the project
+### Build the project

     cmake --build build